 Joey Alexander

-Joey Alexander is an Indonesian jazz pianist and composer who has taken the international music world by storm.
-Hailing from Bali, his primary achievement is a meteoric rise that includes multiple Grammy Award nominations before the age of 18, establishing him as a once-in-a-generation talent in contemporary jazz.
+Joey Alexander is an Indonesian jazz pianist and composer who gained worldwide fame as a child prodigy.
+Hailing from Bali, his major achievement was earning three Grammy Award nominations before the age of 16, a historic feat in the jazz genre.

 Early career